Denver TBI Lawyer

 Moderate to severe TBI symptoms usually arise in the first hours to days following a head injury.
 In addition to the symptoms of mild TBIs, moderate to severe TBIs can exhibit the following symptoms:

-• Losing consciousness from several minutes to hours or falling into a coma
+- Losing consciousness for several minutes to hours or falling into a coma

 If you or someone close to you starts experiencing these symptoms, seek medical attention.